HickHackz/San-Francisco-Roadmap/TeamContract.md

 I, Zixuan Wu(zixuanw8), agree to the terms of this contract.

 I, Cole Herrmann(colewh2), agree to the terms of this contract.

+I, Max Mauschbaugh(maxjm2), agree to the terms of this contract.